GioF71/mpd-alsa-docker/README.md

 So now a few variables have a misleading name: the most misleading being `ALSA_DEVICE_NAME` which, despite the name, refers to the output name, and not to the device name.
 So currently, `OUTPUT_MODE` is not available anymore.
 In any case, I suggest you change the configuration as suggested, and use the variables from the appropriate sections below for [Alsa](https://github.com/GioF71/mpd-alsa-docker#alsa-additional-outputs) and [PulseAudio](https://github.com/GioF71/mpd-alsa-docker#pulseaudio-additional-outputs), otherwise, in time, your configurations will not be functional anymore.
+Please refer to the `[legacy](https://github.com/GioF71/mpd-alsa-docker/tree/legacy)` branch for the old documentation.
 Feel free to contact me with an issue if you need support.
 I cannot guarantee a timing, but I will try to help if I can.

 ### User mode